 My dear friend, who I consider my long-lost sister, is always supportive of this blog and offers gentle suggestions and positive feedback.
 Most of all, she is happy for me- and happy to see my food shared with everyone else, too.
 Although they say misery loves company, what I’ve experienced as testament to good friendship is that when a friend is happy you’re doing really well, she is a good friend who sincerely wants to see you doing well and isn’t envious of your good fortune.
 In essence, that’s a very Islamic behavior and recommended in a hadith by our beloved Prophet Muhammed (peace be upon him).
 And that’s exactly the kind of friend she is to me.

 We used to be neighbors, which was wonderful.
 Our doors opened up to a common hallway and we often times quickly traded plates of different courses for our dinnertime or even breakfast meals.
 She loved to experiment with all kinds of recipes, but at the heart of her daily menus were wonderfully crafted, simple and light Turkish dishes, especially salads.
 We would spoil one another with our shared leftovers and complimented one another’s dessert menus by switching off every few days.
 One day I’d make a coffee cake and when it was exhausted, she’d make a batch of savory cookies to go with tea.
-Our husbands certainly benefitted from the food swap and when they weren’t home, we’d often keep each other company by cooking parts of our meals together while talking to pass the time.
+I certainly benefitted from the food swap and cherish the moments when we would keep each other company by cooking parts of our meals together while talking to pass the time.
 Now that we don’t live close to one another, those are cherished memories and food is something we always remember as a bonding material in our lives.

 Needless to say, I wasn’t surprised when she called me recently and told me I had to try this recipe.
 She narrated the ingredients and method much like a story, mesmerizing me with simple ingredients made to sound like exotic elements I must incorporate immediately into my repertoire of best dishes.
 I barely got a chance to write it down the first time before asking her to repeat once again to create my shopping list.